tj-03/Bittorrent/README.md

 All functionality for the client was implemented, but unforutunately I was not able to get the program to run on the remote linux machines.

-This program implements a simple version of the bittorrent
+This program implements a simple version of the bittorrent protocol, allowing multiple peers to share a file, using choking mechanisms to reduce network congestion,

 The program was built using a JDK on version 19.0.2, and the remote machines only had version 11.
 I tried to rewrite the program to be compatible with version 11, but I was not able to get it to work.